 Preheat your oven to 250 degrees.
 Line two of your largest baking sheets with parchment.

 Wash the apples well.
 If you like, you can core them, but they are much prettier uncored, with their star centers (My photos only show the cored ones…sorry, I ate all of the uncored ones!)
 Slice them with your mandolin and spread them out on the baking sheets in a single layer.
-I like to sprinkle them with a little cinnamon sugar, but they are sweet even without it.
+You can sprinkle them with a little ground cinnamon or cinnamon sugar, but keep in mind, they are actually pretty sweet without any added sugar.

 Next, peel the banana and slice using the mandolin.
 I found it helps to put the mandolin on top of the baking sheet when doing the bananas.
 They are sticky and hard to move from the cutting board to the baking sheet otherwise.
 Spread them out in a single layer.